 - Focus on the layout and the shape of the rooms

-- If the TV is on or there’s music playing, ask the estate agent to have it turned down so you can listen for any noise, such as generators from commercial properties nearby, which will irritate you down the line
+- If the TV is on or there’s music playing, ask the estate agent to have it turned down so you can listen for any noise.
+Listen out for generators from commercial properties nearby, which will irritate you down the line

 - If you still like it DON’T tell the estate agent.
 Hold your cards close to your chest – you may soon be in a negotiating situation with the agent